ADGER W. COWANS

-Cowans recently presented his work at a conference at the University of Paris, 'African American Diasporas: Consciousness and Imagination.'
+Cowans presented his work at a Conference at the University of Paris, "African American Diasporas: Consciousness and Imagination."
 He has also been a guest lecturer at Empire State College, New York, Project Adapt: Detroit, Montclair State College, the Cleveland Institute of Art, and the Universite des Antilles et de la Guyane, Martinique, French West Indies.

 A veteran still photographer in the motion picture industry, Cowans has captured the works of such film directors as Francis Ford Coppola, Bill Duke, Ron Howard, Spike Lee and Sidney Lumet.

 In 2007 Cowans was given a Solo Exhibition at the Burgess Fine Arts Collection entitled: "The Art of Adger Cowans".